The Learning Curve: Hard to Brake

 Covering the brake certainly reduces reaction time and consequently shortens braking distance but, like many other things in motorcycling, the choice of whether to do it always or sometimes is up to the individual.
 It makes sense for beginners to constantly cover the brake, because their situational awareness has yet to fully develop.
 For experienced riders, the biggest difficulty lies in changing something they have always done.
 Once you learn to cover, not doing so feels dangerous.
 If you've never done it, it feels alien.
 Experiment with the different techniques in open space and find which works best for you.

 Whichever method you settle upon, practice it often to engrain the technique, and be sure to protect yourself in the event a situation develops that no technique can prevent.
 Also, be sure your brakes and brake pads are in tip-top condition to shorten stopping distance even further.
 1MOTOSHOP stocks brake pads for a wide variety of motorcycles.
+Contact us with your motorcycle or ATV/UTV model and year and we'll make sure you get the correct brake pad for your vehicle.

 The purpose of this article was to point out that the ways each of us learned to ride are not necessarily the right ones.
 To cover, or not to cover?
 Four fingers on the levers, or just one or two?
 Share with us how you operate your controls while riding, and why you do it the way you do.
 Just like you, we're always learning.
 Also, check out our Facebook page when you get a chance.